 (collage by Elizabeth Large)

-I was incredibly thankful to discover natural medicine at the age of 28.
+I was incredibly thankful to discover Naturopathic medicine at age 28.
 It was the first time I found an alternative to the antibiotics that had been the mainstay of my childhood.
 Natural medicine cured my chronic sinusitis that I had suffered from for 10 years.
-It helped pull me out a debilitating fatigue that came after working one summer doing indoor oil painting.
-This led me to pursue a career in Naturopathic medicine.
+It helped pull me out of a debilitating fatigue that came after working one summer doing indoor oil painting.
+This led me to pursue a career in Naturopathic Medicine.
 My experiences in my family and my personal health helped shape my career as a doctor.